-Find a gift for a dog owner here that can transform their unruly pup into a well-mannered and obedient companion.
+Find a gift for an exasperated dog owner here that can help transform their unruly pup into an obedient companion.

 Having a loving and loyal dog is a wonderful thing for any family.